haakon8855/maze-generator/README.md

 - JDK 11 or higher

 # Configuration
 Most settings can be changed in the application's GUI.
+There is however also a config file, config.conf, which can be used to change some more 'experimental' settings.
-Some settings, however, can only be edited int the configuration file, config.conf.
-This file can also be used to change the default settings when starting the application.
+The main purpose of this config file is mainly to change the default settings when starting the application.
-Currently, you can modify the width, height, seed, animation settings, timer settings and maze type here.
+You can modify the width, height, seed, animation settings, timer settings and maze type here.
 Below is an explanation of how to change these in the config file.

 ### Width and height
 Changing the maze dimensions, will cause the maze to have more 'rooms' and hallways, and it will automatically scale the size of each hallway to fit your screen.
 Each dimension must be at least 5 and should not be larger than three times the other dimension.
-**Possible values:** any positive integer larger than 5
+**Possible values:** Any positive integer larger than 5
 ###### Example:

 ```
-width = 20
+width = 48
-height = 20
+height = 22
 ```

 ### Maze type (algorithm)